bkirwi/coast/README.md

 Once you've defined a stream you like, you can give it a name and publish it back to Kafka; `coast` tracks the mapping between stream names and their definitions.
-The `flow` package defines a rich Scala API for defining streams and composing them together to build up an acyclic dataflow graph.
+The `flow` package defines a rich Scala API for defining streams and composing them together to build up a dataflow graph.
 You can use these graphs in multiple ways: `dot` prints the graph in GraphViz format;
 `machine` is a persistent in-memory implementation that's handy for unit testing; and the `samza` backend can compile the graph to multiple [Samza